SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In general, using the return keyword without a value returns the languages null type.
 Multiple values: separated by comma|lua
 In Rust, using the return keyword is frowned upon, as blocks return their final expression anyway.

+<h4>returning and side effects

+A side effect is a modification of the state of something that is outside of the local environment the operation is performed in.
+A callable unit must return something or have side effects, else it does nothing.
+A procedure (using a narrow definition) is a callable unit that does not return a value, instead causing side effects.
+A function is a callable unit that returns a value.
+A pure function is idempotent and has no side effects.

 <h3>Closures</h3>